darius/regexercise/exercises.md

 [literals_hal.py](literals_hal.py).
 Take literal patterns, as in the first problem, but before the start of matching compile them into a machine-code program that'll do the matching.
-I've defined a simple target machine for this, the HAL 100, since the IBM 7094 that Thompson used was kind of tricky and obscure.
-(To be documented.)
+I've defined a simple target machine for this, the [HAL 100](hal-100.md), since the IBM 7094 that Thompson used was kind of tricky and obscure.

 **Machine code**: As above, but for regular expressions.
 You might jump straight to this problem if you're confident and impatient.